nmedarevic/foodie/README.md

 * Uses NextJS and Apollo client
 * Plan selection and plan submit
 * View available recipes
-* Tailwind used for speed.
+* Tailwind used for initial development speed.
 Styled component used only in one place
 * Communicates with the server via GraphQl
-* Contains all plan selection data in cookies
+* Contains all plan selection process state in cookies
+* No unit tests

 # Backend
 * NestJS app